galaxyproject/training-material/Proteomics/tutorials/database-handling.md

 >	> 1.
 Use **Protein Database Downloader** :wrench: to download the six Mycoplasma databases.
 We will merge them to the main database in the next part of the tutorial.
 > >
 >	> ### :nut_and_bolt: Comment
 >	> The reviewed mycoplasma databases do not contain all known proteins.
 It is better to include also the TREMBL database.
-Mycoplasma proteomes are very small, so even downloading TREMBL will not blow up your main database unneccessarily.
+Mycoplasma proteomes are very small, so even downloading TREMBL will not bloat your main database unneccessarily.

 # Merging databases